 TerraCycle also sells cigarette recycling receptacles to place on street corners, parks, or outside businesses.

 Sell online (Esty, Depop, Facebook Marketplace, etc.), give hand-me-downs to friends or family, or give to a consignment shop.
-Patagonia, Nike, The North Face, and lots of other brands will recycle clothes for you – sometimes even if it’s not their brand!
+Patagonia, Nike, The North Face, and many other brands will recycle clothes for you – sometimes, even if it’s not their brand!

 Dry cleaners accept wire clothes hangers.
 Consignment shops and scrap metal recyclers may be interested as well.
 Many curbside recycling programs do not accept them, but it depends on the locality.

-Best Buy recycles old computers (and computer batteries), as do many other computer manufacturers and electronics stores.
+Best Buy and many other computer manufacturers and electronics stores recycle old computers (and computer batteries).
 Just make sure you clear your computer of all personal data first.

 Brick, concrete, lumber, asphalt, and other building materials can be reused and recycled for other projects.
-Your local Builders’ Association, environmental organizations, recycling department, and/or Habitat for Humanity ReStore will accept these items, or point you in the right direction.
+Your local Builders’ Association, environmental organizations, recycling department, and Habitat for Humanity ReStore will accept these items or point you in the right direction.

 Dumping used cooking oil down the drain will clog your pipes.
 Instead, allow it to cool, then store it in a container.
-Keep it in a cool, safe place, and don’t mix it with any other liquid.
+Keep it cool and safe, and don’t mix it with any other liquid.
 Once your container is full, drop it off at a recycling center – locate yours here.

 Cooking oil can be recycled into biodiesel, fertilizer, or soap.
 Your local fire department may accept cooking oil.
 Vegetable oils can be composted in small amounts.